epadam/CNN-AV1-intra-encoder/source/performance.rst

 However, it can only reach 60% for the Horz and Vert datasets.

+Around 50% means the model doesn't really learn.
+The model can always guess only one class and have 50% accuracy.

 From the tests above, it can be seen that the model can not really learn the features of some classes.
 The reason is